Are you struggling to break up with someone?

 If you are living with someone but want to break up, this will require some planning.

-Ideally, think about what this entails, even before you have the talk.
-Here are some common stumbling blocks to consider:
+Think about what this exactly entails.
+Here are some common stumbling blocks:

 10. Clear Out Your Life

-Once you are broken up, you should remove things that remind you of your partner.
-This will help you deal with the pain and to move on.
+Once you are broken up, you should remove all things that remind you of your ex.
+This will help you move on.

-Many people dump their partner’s memorabilia.
+Many people opt to dump these memorabilia.
 I think that’s a mistake.

-It is better to put these things out of sight, instead of getting rid of them.
-Put them in a box and store them with a friend.
-Or simply rent some storage space.
+Just put this stuff in a box and store it with a friend.
+Alternatively, rent some storage space.

-If you are a minimalist like me, you can also take pictures of those memorabilia, and then dump them.
-Then you put these pictures in a folder and move it somewhere digitally out of sight.
+If you are a minimalist like me, you can also take pictures of your memorabilia, and then dump them.
+Then you put these pictures in a folder and send it to a friend.
+Delete the folder from your computer for the time being.

 Understand — you will eventually get over this.
 Your grievances will fade.
-And once you do, it will be nice to revisit those nice times you had together.
+And once that happens, it will be nice to revisit some of the nice times you had together.

 Also, your lover will die at some point, and they might die before you do.
 By then, you will be glad you didn’t destroy everything that reminds you of them.